sweagleExpert/integrations/puppet/README_MODULE_PACKAGING.md

-## SWEAGLE INTEGRATION TO PUPPET MODUEL PACKAGING
+## SWEAGLE INTEGRATION TO PUPPET MODULE PACKAGING

 If you want to package the SWEAGLE modules provided here to facilitate installation, you can do it using instructions below.